StavrosOrf/EV2Gym/README.md

 - [x] Linearize the User Satisfaction constraint as a negative infinite reward.
 - [ ] Experiment with DDPG for this problem
   - [ ] Create a pipeline that quickly compares the Developed algorithm(DDPG in this case) with the optimal solution and baseline solution
   - [ ] Vizuallize the results in the same figures, get statistics, etc.
-  - [ ] Try to improve as much as possible the 1 cs 150 timesteps problem
+  - [x] Try to improve as much as possible the 1 cs 150 timesteps problem
-  - [ ] Develop statistics that can average the perforamnce of the algorithm for multiple evaluation scenarios
+  - [x] Develop statistics that can average the performance of the algorithm for multiple evaluation scenarios
   - [ ] Then, enable dynamic prices,
   - [ ] Then, enable dynamic EV spawn rate
--[ ] Create a business as usual baseline solution for comparison (check literature)
+- [ ] Create a business as usual baseline solution for comparison (check literature)
+- [ ] Start

 #### General